-NASW Colorado is pleased to introduce the team at Miles Consulting as our contract lobbyists.
+NASW Colorado is pleased to introduce the team at Frontline Public Affairs as our contract lobbyists.
 We are even prouder to note that all the members of the team are MSWs.

 Lead Lobbyist for the Chapter: Rebecca Meyers (Left) has over seven years experience as an Intake Caseworker in Child Welfare, three years experience in lobbying and policy analysis and additional experience working with low income families involved with substance abuse, mental health issues and homelessness.
 In addition to working within the field of Human Services, Rebecca served in the U.S. Peace Corps as an HIV/AIDS Outreach Coordinator and Program Development Specialist in a rural village of South Africa.
 Rebecca has experience in grassroots mobilization, policy analysis, program development, grant writing, campaign experience and political networking.
 Rebecca holds a bachelor’s degree in psychology from the University of Montana and a master’s degree in social work from the University of Denver.